Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 Hidden Wedding Expenses

-When planning your wedding budget, you'll need to account for emergency costs that can arise on your big day, from last-minute alterations to weather contingency rentals.
+When planning your wedding budget, you'll need to account for unexpected costs that may arise on your big day, such as last-minute alterations and weather contingency rentals.
+To avoid unexpected expenses, it's important to use planning tools like a spend tracker to stay organised, monitor your budget, and manage payments and tasks efficiently.
 The average price per guest is £75, which can dramatically impact your overall budget when unexpected plus-ones are added.

 Service providers often include hidden fees beyond their base quotes, such as overtime charges, delivery fees, and mandatory gratuities, which can increase your expenses by 15-20%.
 Research shows that wedding day photography can range dramatically from £1,800 to £15,000, depending on package selection.